-NOTE H - PARTY-IN-INTEREST TRANSACTIONS
+NOTE G - PARTY-IN-INTEREST TRANSACTIONS

-As of December 31, 2009 and 2008, certain assets of the HBI Investment Trust and the Plan, respectively, were invested in investments managed by State Street or ING; therefore, these transactions qualify as party-in-interest transactions.
+Certain assets of the HBI Investment Trust were invested in investments managed by State Street or Northern Trust at the time such party served as trustee of the HBI Investment Trust; therefore, these transactions qualify as party-in-interest transactions.
+Certain assets of the HBI Investment Trust were invested in investments managed by ING at the time ING served as recordkeeper of the HBI Investment Trust; therefore, these transactions qualify as party-in-interest transactions.
 Fees paid by the Plan during 2009 and 2008 for legal, accounting, and other professional services rendered by parties in interest were based on customary and reasonable rates for such services.
+Approximately 4.8% and 2.4% of the HBI Investment Trust's assets as of December 31, 2009 and 2008, respectively, were invested in Hanesbrands Inc. common stock, in each case through participant-directed account balances.

-Approximately 4.8% of the HBI Investment Trust's assets as of December 31, 2009 and 2.7% of the Plan's assets as of December 31, 2008 were invested in Hanesbrands common stock, in each case through participant-directed account balances.
-At December 31, 2009, the HBI Investment Trust held 939,981 shares of Hanesbrands common stock that had a fair value of \$22,662,942.
-At December 31, 2008, the Plan held 965,135 shares of Hanesbrands common stock that had a fair value of \$12,305,471.
+At December 31, 2009 and 2008, the HBI Investment Trust held 939,981 and 9,036 shares of Hanesbrands Inc. common stock, respectively.
+These shares had a fair value of \$22,662,942 and \$115,209 as of December 31, 2009 and 2008, respectively.